-The elite respondents in NAV seem to agree about many of the changes in political, administrative and social accountability, but they are more divided with respect to judicial and professional accountability.
+The elite respondents in the welfare administration reform seem to agree about many of the changes in political, administrative and social accountability, but they are more divided with respect to judicial and professional accountability.
 The same kind of divided opinions may be observed in the discussions relating to the hospital sector.
+Tensions in views, based on organizational position, are typical for immigration respondents.